 To obtain source spectra for calculations, you should also follow installation instructions for pysynphot.

 Installing or updating pysynphot¶

 Pysynphot is an optional dependency, but is highly recommended.
 Pysynphot is best installed via AstroConda.
-Further installation instructions can be found here in the POPPY docs.
+Further installation instructions can be found in